dlab-berkeley/python-for-everything/README.md

 python-fundamentals
 ===================

-Materials for teaching the Python FUNdamentals workshop at UC Berkeley's D-lab
+Materials for teaching and learning at the Python FUNdamentals workshop at UC Berkeley's D-lab.

+cheat-sheets:
+    IPython notebooks illustrating basic concepts